-Following what we just learned about pushing emotional buttons, one other thing we need to use in our about me page is clarity.
+Following on from what we just learned about pushing emotional buttons, one other thing we need to use on our About Me page is clarity.

 “This is what I will do for you.
 I’m going to take you from design handicapped to an expert designer, and this is going to help your business grow”.

-Because in the end, the why is to help their business grow; they don’t just want to be graphic designers for the sake of being graphic designers.
+Because in the end, the reason is to help their business grow; they don’t just want to be graphic designers for the sake of being graphic designers.